 Some health authorities today recommend eating a lot of fermented foods.
-I find this harmful in almost all cases.
+I find this harmful, in all cases.
 Most fermented foods are somewhat toxic and stimulating, and can even be addictive for this reason.
-The exceptions are cheeses, particularly raw cheeses, yogurt and kefir.
-Some saurkraut is also good.
-Here are possible reasons for this clinical observation.
+The exceptions are butter, sauerkraut, miso, and a little cheese, yogurt and kefir.

 1. Too yin for several reasons.
 The reasons are: